Patrick Gibbs: Second World War

-He continued leading attacks throughout August, which had a considerable impact on the war in the Mediterranean and altered the attitude of RAF command towards aerial tactics.
+Gibbs continued leading attacks throughout August, which had a considerable impact on the war in the Mediterranean and altered the attitude of RAF command towards aerial tactics.
 Gibbs' war substantive rank was increased to squadron leader on 1 September 1942.
 By then Gibbs was exhausted and returned to Britain, and on 18 September the award of the Distinguished Service Order was gazetted:

-On 20 November 1942 his rank of squadron leader was made fully substantive, backdated all the way to 1 March 1941.
-He was kept from active service and was given a role in the Air Ministry, but by 1944 the strain from his flying days caught up with him and he was invalided out as a wing commander on 24 February.
+Gibbs' rank of squadron leader was made fully substantive on 20 November 1942, and backdated all the way to 1 March 1941.
+He was kept from operational service and was given a role in the Air Ministry, but by 1944 the strain from his flying days caught up with him and he was invalided out as a wing commander on 24 February.

 While in the Air Ministry, Gibbs wrote a book on his experiences, Not Peace but a Sword.
 The book took in his early life and his war experiences up to his posting in Cairo.
 The book was a success and he began work on a sequel, but his publishers believed that with the end of the war the book would not be as well received and it was shelved.